jtschoonhoven/react-animated-components/README.md

 Animated components all accept the following **optional** properties.

+#### active [boolean]

+Controls when the animation begins. _Except for exit animations_, this defaults to true and animations begin automatically on mount.
+Exit animations do not run until `active` is set explicitly.

 #### durationMs [number]

 The total duration (in milliseconds) of one iteration of the animation.